hanishkvc/prgs-docs-spreadsheetkvc/README.md

 ### 20200831IST1347

 Changed the text quoting char from ` to ' to avoid confusion to end users.

+Strip white space from begin and end of edit buffer before saving into cell.
+So user will need to put the full cell content inside quotes,  to protect such white space, if required.

 THis was started on the Gowri/Ganesh festival weekend and now being updated/cleanedup in the Onam festival weekend.